Sweeney Todd: The Demon Barber of Fleet Street (2007 film): Plot

-With the barbering and pie-making businesses prospering, Mrs. Lovett takes Tobias Toby on as her assistant and tells an uninterested Todd of her plans to marry him and move to the seaside ("By the Sea").
-Anthony discovers Johanna's whereabouts and, following Todd's suggestion, poses as a wigmaker's apprentice to rescue her.
-Todd has Toby deliver a letter to Turpin, telling him where Johanna will be brought when Anthony frees her.
-Toby has become wary of Todd and tells Mrs. Lovett of his suspicions, vowing to protect her ("Not While I'm Around").
-Mrs. Lovett lures him into the basement and locks him in.
+With both their businesses prospering and customers raving about the pies while unaware of their contents ("God, That's Good"), Mrs. Lovett tells an uninterested Todd of her hopes to marry him and retire ("By the Sea").
+Anthony poses as a wig maker in order to rescue Johanna from the asylum, planning on hiding her in Todd's barbershop.
+Toby becomes wary of Todd and tells Mrs. Lovett of his suspicions, vowing to protect her ("Not While I'm Around").
+She locks him in the basement and intends on killing him after he discovers Pirelli's purse in her possession.

-Bamford arrives at the pie shop, informing Mrs. Lovett that neighbors have been complaining of the stink from her chimney.
-Todd distracts him with an offer of a free grooming and murders him.
-Toby discovers the bodies of Todd and Mrs. Lovett's victims in the basement and hides in the sewers.
-Mrs. Lovett informs Todd of Toby's suspicions, and the pair search for the boy with the intent to kill him.
-Meanwhile, Anthony brings Johanna, disguised as a boy, to the shop, and has her wait there while he leaves to find Todd.
+The Beadle arrives to inspect reports of the stench from the chimney, but is tricked and murdered by Todd.
+Toby finds a toe in a pie in the basement, then finds the piles of butchered corpses, and finally, watches The Beadle's body fall through the trapdoor into the basement.
+Mrs. Lovett informs Todd of Toby's suspicions and the pair search for the boy after he escapes into the sewers.
+Meanwhile, Anthony brings Johanna, disguised as a boy, to the shop and has her wait there while he leaves to find Todd.